 Mid-range

-The mid-range is fantastic and doesn’t get out of line at all.
+The mid-range is excellent and doesn’t get out of line at all.

 In fact,

-I believe this to be an almost perfect sound signature.
+I believe this to be an almost perfect rendition of the mids.

 There’s just the right amount of presence with regard to vocals and instruments, and I don’t find any part of the music fatiguing, overbearing, or irritating in the slightest.

-There’s a rise around 3k, but it doesn’t ever get annoying or shouty like that of the HD600.
+There’s a rise around 3kHz, but it doesn’t ever get annoying or shouty like that of the HD600.
 It just sounds crisp and fresh like grocery store produce.

-I would describe the Ananda like morning dew.
-It’s frosty and refreshing.
+I would describe the Ananda like morning dew; frosty and refreshing.

 Treble

-As with the Arya, I’d classify it as bright-neutral, meaning it’s not overly peaky but also doesn’t lack sparkle.
+As with the Arya, I’d classify it as bright-neutral, meaning it’s not overly peaky but also doesn’t lack sparkle or zest.
+This is most certainly a great thing and helps keep the headphones lively and engaging.

 Still, at times, you’ll notice an ever so slight bit of hiss which your brain will likely become accustomed to over time.